ja1goncalves/dev_challenge/README.md

 Thank you for your interest in working with us!
 This is a practical test that all candidates must complete before being considered for employment as a web developer.

-Please fork this repository, respond to the following problems in the corresponding files, and make it available on your own GitHub account as a PRIVATE Repository.
+Please use this repository as a template to create your own repository (do not fork).
+Respond to the following problems in the corresponding files, and make it available on your own GitHub account as a PRIVATE Repository.
 And then add `caiodounis` as a collaborator.

 ## Problem 1 (PHP)